 - the notion of placing on the market a Product has the meaning given to it by the EU Regulation, namely the first sale of the Operator's Product by the manufacturer to the distributor. - the notion of marketing a Product means the operations whereby the Product is made available throughout the distribution chain to be sold to the end-user for its intended use.
-The marketing of a Product is any operation which occurs after the Product has been placed on the market.

-Date of entry into force of the Updated Algorithm
+The marketing of a Product is any operation which occurs after the Product has been placed on the market. - Date of entry into force of the Updated Algorithm

-The date of entry into force of the Updated Algorithm in Germany, Belgium, Switzerland, and the Netherlands is 1 January 2024.
-The date of entry into force of the Updated Algorithm in Luxembourg is 5 March 2024.
-In France, the Updated Algorithm shall enter into force the following day of the issuance of ministerial order.
+The date of entry into force of the Updated Algorithm in Germany, Belgium, Switzerland, the Netherlands, and in any other country not officially engaged in the Nutri-Score is 1st January 2024.
+The date of entry into force of the Updated Algorithm in Luxembourg is 5th March 2024.